lot022/chessanalytics/README.md

 ### squares_with_captures

-Returns the squares where caption was made.
+Returns the squares where capture was made.

      ca.squares_With_captures()